nochzato/hush/README.md

 ### Verifying Installation

-After installation, verify that Hush is installed correctly:
+After installation, verify that hush is installed correctly:

 ```bash
 hush version
 ```

-This should display the version of Hush you've installed.
+This should display the version of hush you've installed.
 ## Security Features

 - **Master Password**: Single point of access for all stored passwords